Hazing: Terms

-Methods
+Methods of hazing

 One way of initiating a new member into a street gang is for multiple other members of the gang to assault the new member with a beating.

 Hazing activities can involve ridicule and humiliation within the group or in public, while other hazing incidents are akin to pranks.
 A snipe hunt is such a prank when a newcomer or credulous person is given an impossible task.
 Examples of snipe hunts include being sent to find a tin of Tartan paint or a "dough repair kit" in a bakery.
-While in the early 1900s, rookies in the Canadian military were ordered to obtain a "brass magnet" when brass is not magnetic.
+In the early 1900s, rookies in the Canadian military were ordered to obtain a "brass magnet" when brass is not magnetic.

 Spanking is done mainly in the form of paddling among fraternities, sororities, and similar clubs.
 This practice is also used in the military.

 Paddling depicted on 1922 cover of College Humor magazine.

 The hazee may be humiliated by being hosed or by sprinklers or buckets, covered with dirt or with (sometimes rotten) food, or even urinated upon.
 Olive or baby oil may be used to "show off" the bare skin, for wrestling, or just for slipperiness (e.g., to complicate pole climbing).
 Cleaning may be limited to a dive into the water, hosing down, or even paddling the worst off.
 They may have to do tedious cleaning, including swabbing the decks or cleaning the toilets with a toothbrush.
 In fraternities, pledges often must clean up a mess intentionally made by brothers, including fecal matter, urine, and dead animals.

 Servitude such as waiting on others (as at fraternity parties) or other forms of housework may be involved, often with obedience tests.
 Sometimes, the hazee may be made to eat raw eggs, peppers, hot sauce, or drink too much alcohol.
 Some hazings include eating or drinking things such as bugs or rotting food.